Oghma-Infinium/Vagabond/README.md

 This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).

+**Note:** Making *any* changes to the list counts as modification and thus voids official support.
+Even the smallest changes such as editing configurations counts as modificication.
+Only changes explicitly stated in [config](https://github.com/Oghma-Infinium/Vagabond/blob/main/Documentation/CONFIG.md) are supported.
+There is separate dicussion channel in Discord for discussing modififications to Vagabond.

 ### System Requirements

 > Please note these specs are the best idea of a baseline that I can provide at the current moment, based on feedback I have gotten from testers and my own experiences.
 In the future this will be updated depending on feedback received.
 With that said, **HDD installs are absolutely not supported**.